 | BGE-M3 (local) | 1024 | Free (self-hosted) | Good multilingual | Depends on hardware |

-For production, the choice depends on your constraints.
-If you're already using OpenAI, text-embedding-3-small keeps things simple.
-If you need the best possible retrieval quality and don't mind the cost, text-embedding-3-large is a meaningful step up.
+For most teams, text-embedding-3-small is the right default — fast, cheap, and good enough.
+If you're already using OpenAI, it keeps things simple.
+If you need the best possible retrieval quality and don't mind the cost, text-embedding-3-large is a meaningful step up — the extra 1536 dimensions capture finer-grained semantic distinctions.
 If you can't send data to external APIs, Nomic or BGE-M3 run locally via Ollama.

-One important note: you must use the same embedding model for indexing and querying.
+One critical rule: you must use the same embedding model for indexing and querying.
 Vectors from different models live in different vector spaces and can't be compared meaningfully.
+If you switch embedding models, you need to re-embed your entire document set.
+This is also why it's worth choosing carefully upfront — re-embedding a million documents isn't free.

 The in-memory vector store we built works for demos and small datasets.
-For production, you'll want a dedicated vector database.
+For production, you'll want a dedicated vector database that handles persistence, scaling, metadata filtering, and efficient approximate nearest-neighbor search.
 Here's the landscape:

 Pinecone — Fully managed, serverless, sub-50ms latency even at billion-scale.
 Best for teams that don't want to manage infrastructure.
 Free tier available.